marieooq/resume_json_html/README.md

 ## :book: How to use

-This is an application that converts a resume file into HTML code.<br>
+This is an application that converts a resume file into HTML code.
-Once you put a jSON file in the root, the `js/json_to_html.js`convert it into HTML code.<br>
+Once you put a JSON file in the root, the `js/json_to_html.js`converts it into HTML code.
-You can see the resume on browsers and print it as well.
+You can see the resume on the browser and print it as well.

 ![resume_json_html_demo](https://user-images.githubusercontent.com/33252783/90581668-a8117000-e180-11ea-8705-bbc3dde7fcef.gif)

 ## :warning: Note

-You need to convert your resume into a jSON file in advance.
+You need to convert your resume into a JSON file in advance.
 Then, name the file `resume.json` and put it in the root.<br>
-Here is an exapmle of the structure of a jSON file.
+Here is an example of the structure of a JSON file.

 ```
 {